 I am a member of the Information and Data Sciences (IDS) group at the Department of Electrical and Computer Engineering, where I lead the Visual Information Processing (VIP) laboratory.
-I am also a member of the Center for Information and Systems Engineering (CISE), and the Lighting Enabled Systems and Applications (LESA) Engineering Research Center.
+I am also a member of the Center for Information and Systems Engineering (CISE), and a faculty affiliate of the Rafik B. Hariri Institute for Computing and Computational Science & Engineering.
 My current research interests center around (more details on my Google Scholar profile):

 • computer vision (recognition of events, clutter analysis, human-computer interfaces),

-• visual sensor networks (sensing at extremely low resolutions, wide-area surveillance),
+• visual sensor networks (fisheye camera networks, sensing at extremely low resolutions),

 • cybersecurity (user authentication for natural user interfaces, visual privacy),